To report abuse of an adult at risk

 DO talk to family members and friends to get advice about a large purchase or investment.

 DO have a strategy to get off the phone.
 If you don't want to be rude, tell the caller that you simply do not do business over the phone.

 DON’T pay for any “prize” based on a call you receive.

 DON’T give any caller your credit card or social security number if you did not initiate the call.

 DON’T give out personal information over the phone.
 Ask callers to mail you information, then check them out.

 DON’T be pressured into making quick decisions.
 Time is your friend.

 DON’T be afraid to hang up.

 To prevent unwanted junk mail, you can also remove your name from direct-mail lists.
-At this time, there is not a national Do Not Mail Registry, but you can send your name and address to several organizations that, for one dollar, will remove your name from large direct-mail companies.
+At this time, there is not a national “do not mail” registry.
+However, there is a service that, for a dollar or two, will remove your name from large direct-mail companies.
 Visit DMA Mail Preference Service to get started.